kchmck/vim-coffee-script/Readme.md

 ### Pathogen Installation

 Since this plugin uses "rolling releases" based on git commits, using pathogen and git is the preferred way to install.
-It ends up cleaner and easier to keep up-to-date.
+The plugin ends up contained in its own directory, and updates are just a `git pull` away.

 1. Install tpope's [pathogen] into `~/.vim/autoload/` and add this line to your `vimrc`:

-        call pathogen#runtime_append_all_bundles()
+        call pathogen#infect()

-    Be aware that it must be added before any `filetype plugin indent on` lines according to the install page:

-    > Note that you need to invoke the pathogen functions before invoking
-    > "filetype plugin indent on" if you want it to load ftdetect files.
-On
-    > Debian (and probably other distros), the system vimrc does this early on,
-    > so you actually need to "filetype off" before "filetype plugin indent on"
-    > to force reloading.

-    To get the all the features of this plugin, be sure you do have a `filetype plugin indent on` line.
+    To get the all the features of this plugin, make sure you also have a `filetype plugin indent on` line.

 [pathogen]: http://www.vim.org/scripts/script.php?script_id=2332